Two WAY sWITCH

 Imagine you have two friends standing at opposite ends of a hallway each holding a switch.
 When both switches are flipped the same way the light turns on.
 Flip one of them differently and the light goes off.
 No matter where you are you can always toggle the light forward or backward top or bottom.

-Technically speaking the electricity follows a path between the two switches.
+Technically speaking, the electricity follows a path between the two switches.
+In any 2 way light switch wiring diagram, you’ll see how one wire brings in power, two traveler wires connect both switches, and another goes to the light.
+A diagram of two way switch light wiring makes it clearer by showing the looped control paths visually.
 One wire brings in the power, two wires carry the signal between the switches and the final wire connects to the light.
 The switches essentially “flip” the direction of the current letting you control the circuit from either end.

 You don’t need to be an electrician to understand this just imagine a train track that changes direction based on which lever you pull.
 Only in this case the train is made of electrons lighting up your hallway.